 proportion for a while.
 The average total height increase for girls is

-- Your child’s body shape will change.
+- Your daughter’s body shape will change.
 For example, her hips will widen.

 - Pubic hair will start to grow.
 It will get darker and thicker over time.